kurt-austin/corona-Stats/README.md

 ![DataOn-Photo](/Assets/testpositive.png)

-If the user chooses, the either of the two streams of data can be toggled off so that only one line of data displays at a time.
+If the user chooses, then either of the two streams of data can be toggled off so that only one line of data displays at a time.
 The user may do this by clicking the title for that line above the chart.
 It will strikethrough and disappear from the graph, until clicked again.

 ![DataOff-Photo](/Assets/crossedoff.png)